 2) Sell your loans (if you have any)

 3) Ask for withdrawal in the Deposit/Withdraw section for the money available

 4) Send Mintos an email to let them know you´ve processed with this 4 steps and you insist on closing your account.
 Then they will help you do this.

 Because this was my first try at P2P investments, I set my goal at 10% annual return rate.
 If I could reach this, I would get 3-4 times more than letting a state pension fund grow my money.

 I will also try and diversify my loans and spread them out between as many loan originators as I can.
 In that way, I will not have all my investments in one place.
 The same applies for the loans I invest in.
 I try to only be at to 10-30 Euros per loan so again, their is less risk involved.

 When I first invested in Mintos in 2018 their average annual return rate was slightly higher.
-Since I wasn’t aiming for the high interest loans because they didn’t have buyback guarantee, this hasn’t effected me.
+Since I wasn’t aiming for the high interest loans because they didn’t have buyback guarantee, this didn’t affect me at all.

-By the end of 2018 my investments where spread out amongst more than 1400 loans.
+By the mid of 2019 my investments where spread out amongst more than 1700 loans.
 This number will always steadily increas if you let the autoinvest do it’s job.